Conditions for Nuclear Fusion

 To achieve fusion, you need to create special conditions to overcome this tendency.
 Here are the conditions that make fusion possible:

-High temperature - The high temperature gives the hydrogen atoms enough energy to overcome the electrical repulsion between the protons.
+High temperature gives the hydrogen atoms enough energy to overcome the electrical repulsion between the protons.

-- Fusion requires temperatures about 100 million Kelvin (approximately six times hotter than the sun's core).
+- Fusion requires temperatures of about 100 million Kelvin (approximately six times hotter than the sun's core).

 - At these temperatures, hydrogen is a plasma, not a gas.
 Plasma is a high-energy state of matter in which all the electrons are stripped from atoms and move freely about.